PaiSuryaDarshan/LearningOnTheJob/how_to_write_clean_code.md

 This key to making code (especially long ones) look more attractive.

-This takes a while to master but definetly DO IMPLEMENT THIS!
+This takes a while to master but definitely DO IMPLEMENT THIS!

 ### 14. Be CONSISTENT with your choices
 It's fine to choose camel or pascal case BUT BE CONSISTENT with it through out your code.